Print Friendly and PDF

-Decorate a guest bedroom
+Decorate a Guest Bedroom

 The family is getting together for the holidays and your home is going to be turned into a guest house for a few days and you need it to be perfect, especially because your mother-in-law is one of the guests that will be spending a few nights.
 Does this sound like a nightmare to you?
 It does not have to be.